Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: PRELIMINARY: FL Fundamentals

 \subsubsection{\textbf{FTL}}

-When dataset of different clients slightly intersect in the feature and sample spaces, FTL (or hybrid learning) is the best candidate.
-FTL enables knowledge transfer from one domain to another, which help in achieving better learning results \cite{[3.26]}.
-Specifically, a local model trained in one party is transferred to another party in order to leverage information extracted from the non-overlapping regions for enhanced model training at the other party.
+When the dataset of different clients slightly intersects in the feature and sample spaces, FTL (or hybrid learning) is the best candidate.
+FTL enables knowledge transfer from one domain to another, which helps in achieving better learning results.
+Specifically, a local model trained in one party is transferred to another party to leverage information extracted from the non-overlapping regions for enhanced model training at the other party.
 The most common example of transfer learning is the image classification problem.
-Several models exist that are tailored for classifying specific datasets, and they can be used to classify other types of datasets after making a small tuning.
+Several models exist that are tailored for classifying specific datasets, and they can be used to classify other types of datasets after making a minor tuning.